andrewhayles/portfolio/content/pages/projects/yelp.md

 date: '2025-09-11'
 client: ''
 description: >-
-  I created this project to analyze the Yelp academic dataset.
+  I created this project to analyze the Yelp academic dataset as part of an SQL course online.
 featuredImage:
   type: ImageBlock
   url: /images/bg3.jpg